 Lastly, clarify the areas you want to be customized, and decide how these areas should function.
 If your requests are vague, the vendor may fail to incorporate your needs into the software correctly.

-Even worse, most vendors include a customization acceptance clause of 45 days in software contracts.
+Even worse, most IT suppliers include a customization acceptance clause of 45 days in software contracts.
 So, whether the software functions to your taste or not, you’ll have to pay for any alterations after 45 days.

 The best way to avoid paying any extra costs on customizations is to define your company’s requirements succinctly.
 So, train yourself to know your company’s needs, to word your expectations clearly, and to act quickly to negotiate any adjustments.